-- Consist of customer sites located within the same UDC service territory and, if applicable, associated with the same partner company. - Consist of a single type of storage asset (stationary or EV battery, inverter-metered or export-only) - Consist of a single type of customer class (residential or non-residential) - Consist of storage assets nominated for the same duration (number of hours, see following section for details).
+- Consist of customer sites located within the same UDC service territory and, if applicable, associated with the same partner company. - Consist of storage assets nominated for the same duration (number of hours, see following section for details).

 B. Participant Enrollment